jarviscanada/jarvis_data_eng_RoshanRamesh/springboot/README.md

 ## Architecture
 ![my image](./assets/spring.png)

-- **Controller Layer** - This layer is responsible to handle te HTTP requests along with logic and application flow management.
+- **Controller Layer** - This layer is responsible to handle the HTTP requests along with logic and application flow management.
 The Web Servlet maps each request to the corresponding service class.
 Note that the controller methods return the response as a JSON object instead of HTML.
 - **Service Layer** - This layer handles all business logic.
-It validates input, resources and performs the associated operations.
+It validates input, resources, and performs the associated operations.
 The returned data is passed to the DAO layer for further processing.
-- **DAO Layer** - This layer interacts with data models, persists and retrieves data from the PostgreSQL source.
-This includes fetching data and saving data to database and IEX Cloud.
+- **DAO Layer** - This layer interacts with data models, persists and, retrieves data from the PostgreSQL source.
+This includes fetching data and saving data to the database and IEX Cloud.
 - **Springboot/Tomcat** - Springboot has Tomcat server embedded which makes getting and setting up HTTP connections possible.
 Springboot is used to handle dependency injection for this application.
 - **PostgreSQL** - This persists application data using the PSQL database.
-The information regarding stock exchanges are fetched from IEX Cloud and stored in the PSQL database under the corresponding tables.
+The information regarding stock exchanges is fetched from IEX Cloud and stored in the PSQL database under the corresponding tables.

 ## REST API Usage
 ### Swagger